zhenzhebao/zhenzhebao/README.md

 I am a student in the Business Analytics and Project Management program at the University of Connecticut and an aspiring Data Analyst with experience in SQL, Python, Excel, Tableau.

 My projects focus on database design, business reporting, dashboard development and predictive modeling.
-This GitHub portfolio showcases work in data analytics.

 ### Current Projects